Thailand Travel Guide

 4. Participate in Cooking Classes!

 Having tired the amazing Thai cuisine, you might want to take one of the numerous cooking classes found all around Thailand.
-You can learn all of your favorite dishes and make them at home, and even offer some to your friends.
+You can learn all of your favorite dishes, make them at home, and even offer some to your friends.

 You can probably find the ingredients back home and take this unique experience with you.
 One of the most recommended places to have the cooking classes in Chiang Mai, which is also very famous.
 If you enjoyed the food, be sure to learn them and share the experience.